Aerospace Human Factors Research

 Assessing the success of inter- and intra-organizational initiatives allows researchers to identify the factors that influence goal achievement, determine the effectiveness of the initiatives, and recommend changes to improve organizational effectiveness.
 Evaluation of safety culture, risk perception, and adherence within high reliability organizations provide stakeholders with critical information identifying gaps in communication, performance improvement, and cultural health.

-This research is accomplished within two research laboratories, the Flight Deck Human Factors Research Laboratory and the NAS Human Factors Safety Research Laboratory.
+This research is accomplished within two research laboratory groups, the National Airspace System (NAS) Safety Research Laboratory and the Safe Operations in Aviation Research (SOAR) Labs.